milko/OntologyWrapper/Library/Documentation/files/OntologyWrapper/OntologyObject.php.txt

  * objects derived from this class, just as the Tag object described above, must feature a
  * global identifier, which may or may not coincide with their native identifier.
  *
- * Finally, the class declares a method, {@link reference()}, which returns the current
+ * The class declares a method, {@link reference()}, which returns the current object's
- * object's <i>reference</i>, this will generally be the value of the {@link kTAG_NID}
+ * <i>reference</i>, this will generally be the value of the {@link kTAG_NID} offset.
+If the
- * offset.
-If the offset is not set, the method will raise an exception.
-This method will be
+ * offset is not set, the method will raise an exception.
+This method will be put to use by
- * put to use by derived classes: when providing an object to an offset expecting an object
+ * derived classes: when providing an object to an offset expecting an object reference, by
- * reference, by using this method one can be assured the provided object does have a
+ * using this method one can be assured the provided object does have a reference.
- * reference.
+ *
+ * Finally, the class features an object tracersal interface that can be used to verify and
+ * cast the object's persistent data.
  *
  *	@author		Milko A. Škofič <m.skofic@cgiar.org>
  *	@version	1.00 10/01/2014